 Deciding to divorce will never be easy and you will undoubtedly have a variety of questions regarding the next steps and the impact this will have for your future.
-We know that you will be looking for a Family Solicitor who will not only support you through the legal process but will do so with compassion, understanding and with the experience to help you achieve the best outcome.
+We know that you will be looking for local Divorce Solicitors who will not only support you through the legal process but will do so with compassion, understanding and with the experience to help you achieve the best outcome.

-We offer a free initial consultation to discuss your situation, during which we will answer any questions you may have about what the future holds.
+We offer a free initial consultation to discuss your situation, including divorce advice and answering any questions you may have about what the future holds.
 We have endeavoured to answer a variety of such questions here; to discuss them in more detail or to book your initial consultation, you can contact any member of the Family & Relationships team.

 What are the grounds for divorce?